simonsobs/pixell/README.rst

 3. merge or rebase to get in sync with master
 4. submit a pull request on github

 If you do not have write access, create a fork of this repository and proceed as described above.
-For more details, see :doc:`contributing`.
+For more details, see :ref:`ContributingPage`.